VKUNWER/Covid_Death_Predictor_India/README.md

 # Covid_Death_Predictor_India

 a.
-This code uses the machine learning model which uses the Random Forest Regression Method to predict Total Deceased Cases.
+This code uses the machine learning model which is based on the Random Forest Regression Method to predict the Total Deceased Cases.

 b.
 The model is trained with covid cases in India from 2020.